building a sustainable tomorrow

 Community Benefits

-Rural communities benefit from public road enhancements, increased tax revenues to fund local infrastructure and public services, schools and other community infrastructure.
-The construction and operations and maintenance create direct and indirect benefits of additional jobs and increased demand for local goods and services within the community.
-Leases for wind energy provide a long-term stable source of income for the families that host the components of the project and provide for additional secondary economic benefit in the area.
+Host communities benefit from payments to local landowners, public road enhancements, increased tax revenues to fund local infrastructure and public services, schools and other community resources.
+The construction, operations and maintenance create direct and indirect benefits of additional jobs and increased demand for local goods and services within the community.
+Leases for wind energy provide a long-term stable source of income for the families that host the components of the project, and provide for additional secondary economic benefit in the area.

 Upcoming Events